Michael Lind: Career

-Lind worked for the Heritage Foundation's State Department Assessment Project from 1988–90.
-After working as assistant to the director of the U.S. State Department's Center for the Study of Foreign Affairs from 1990–91, he was executive editor of The National Interest from 1991–94.
-He was an editor at Harper's Magazine from 1994–95, a senior editor at The New Republic from 1995–96, a staff writer at The New Yorker from 1996–97, and Washington Correspondent for Harper's Magazine from 1998–99.
+Lind worked for The Heritage Foundation's State Department Assessment Project from 1988 to 1990.
+After working as assistant to the director of the U.S. State Department's Center for the Study of Foreign Affairs from 1990 to 1991, he was executive editor of The National Interest from 1991 to 1994.
+He was an editor at Harper's Magazine from 1994 to 1995, a senior editor at The New Republic from 1995 to 1996, a staff writer at The New Yorker from 1996 to 1997, and Washington Correspondent for Harper's Magazine from 1998 to 1999.

 In 1999 he co-founded the New America Foundation (now New America) with Ted Halstead, Sherle Schwenninger, and Walter Russell Mead.
-At New America from 1999–2017 he was at various times Whitehead Senior Fellow, co-founder and co-director of the American Strategy Project, co-director of the Next Social Contract Initiative and an ASU Future of War Fellow.
+At New America from 1999 to 2017 he was at various times Whitehead Senior Fellow, co-founder and co-director of the American Strategy Project, co-director of the Next Social Contract Initiative and an ASU Future of War Fellow.

 Since 2017, he has been a professor at the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin.
 He has taught courses on American democracy, American political economy and American foreign policy at Harvard, Johns Hopkins, and Virginia Tech's Arlington campus.